How to set up a nutrition strategy for a marathon?

 In the days preceding the race, the goal is to constitute muscle carbohydrate stores consistent.
 For this, it is enough to eat carbohydrates, but no matter howt.
 Sorry, there will be no feast on the program, just a rebalancing of your nutritional plate in order to release a larger share of your daily calorie intake for carbohydrates.
 Just before the race, especially if you have already had digestive problems, it is advisable to eat a substantial snack at noon and a more modest evening meal : some even prefer to avoid meats and fish at night.

 The pre-race breakfast

 Breakfast is a key moment because it allows the liver to replenish its carbohydrate reserves that are started during the night by brain activity.
 A high carbohydrate breakfast helps to prevent fatigue.
 Eat between 3 at 4 hours before departure.
 Also remember to hydrate yourself abundantly.
 To measure your hydration, a simple method compensates for its lack of elegance by its effectiveness: the color of the urine.
 A light, almost transparent color is a good sign, while if you see dark-colored urine, one more drink can only do you good.

-In the hour before departure, it can be good to have an energy drink like Maurten.
-Sip slowly, in small doses.
+In the hour before departure, it may be a good idea to have an energy drink.
+To sip slowly, in small doses.
 This will allow you to leave with the maximum energy.